-Saturday as I was working outside on a glorious spring day out of nowhere came the words to an old Easter song I remember from my childhood by Irving Berlin.
+Saturday as I was working outside on a glorious spring day out of nowhere came the words to an old Easter song by Irving Berlin that I remember from my childhood:

-And then there are those old fashion rules, who makes those anyway, declaring the wearing of white or linen before Easter an embarrassing faux pas.
-Pondering this I realized that somewhere someone understood that believers in Christ will one-day wear white linen in heaven.
-Wearing white for the first time on Easter Sunday symbolized not only our future, but also symbolized the dramatic change from the dark drab of winter to the clean newness waiting for us because the resurrection.
-By sporting some white we declare our identification with Christ, our hope for the future, our joy in this greatest victory of all history.
+And then there are those old-fashioned rules, like declaring that wearing white or linen before Easter is an embarrassing faux pas.
+As I pondered this rule, I realized that somewhere, someone understood that believers in Christ will one day wear white linen in heaven.
+Wearing white for the first time on Easter Sunday symbolized not only our future, but also the dramatic change from the dark drab of winter to the clean newness waiting for us because of the Resurrection.
+By sporting some white, we declare our identification with Christ, our hope for the future, our joy in this greatest victory of all history.

-So as you prepare for Resurrection Sunday go ahead and plan something new, to remind you of your new life in Christ, and something white, to remember that tho your sins were as scarlet they shall be white as snow.
-But make sure your heart is focused on celebrating the Savior not on being the grandest lady with perfectly adorned children in church on Easter Sunday.
+So as you prepare for Resurrection Sunday, go ahead and plan something new to remind you of your new life in Christ, and something white, to remember that though your sins were as scarlet they shall be white as snow.
+But make sure your heart is focused on celebrating the Savior, not on being the grandest lady with perfectly adorned children in church on Easter Sunday.